 So...
-Sherlock though to himself smugly.
-Less then half a hour, and down to only two.
+Sherlock thought to himself smugly.
+Less than half an hour, and down to only two.
 Number 6 and Number 7...

 It was then that a Motorcycle turned onto privet drive.
-A fairly load, older model Harley with a spoiler in dire need of repair.
-Sherlock looked at it as it passed him and paid it no mind, until it park in front of number 6.
+A fairly loud, older model Harley with a spoiler in dire need of repair.
+Sherlock looked at it as it passed him and paid it no mind until it parked in front of number 6.
 The man on it then revved his engine loudly twice.
 The young daughter from Number 6 then ran out of her house as quick as she could, tossing a leather jacket over her shoulders.
-She hopped on the bike without a backwards glace.
+She hopped on the bike without a backward glance.
 The man then started moving, driving past the cop cars and gawkers with a care, not even waiting for his companion to get her helmet fully on.
 That's when the alarms in his mind palace started blaring.

-Tough guy, more then a bit abusive, hates authorities and society norms..
+Tough guy, more than a bit abusive, hates authorities and social norms.
 Right weight, right height, right build...
-Sherlock picked up his steps as the girl fased on her helmet.
+Sherlock picked up his steps as the girl clipped on her helmet.
 Panic started to fill him, as the motorcycle started driving past the last cop car...
 Sherlock was now running full-speed after them.

-Completely covered in black, with black tinted helmet...
-He's hiding himself INENTIONALLY.
-Sherlock's mind screams, as he looked closer at the back of the bike for the plate number, and his breath caught.
-There it was, shining silver, wrapped and locked tight behind the metal seat guard..
+Completely covered in black, with a black tinted helmet...
+He's wearing them INTENTIONALLY.
+Sherlock's mind screamed as he looked closer at the back of the bike for the plate number.
+His breath caught.
+There it was, shining silver, wrapped and locked tight behind the metal seat guard.

 "STOP HIM, STOP THE BIKE!"
 Sherlock screamed, pointing at the two.
-Andseron and Dovonavan looked at him dumbly for a moment, before looking at where he was pointing...
+Anderson and Donovan looked at him dumbly for a moment, before looking at where he was pointing...
 Their eyes went wide, and they started chasing after them as well.

-But it was to late...
-The man was already past the police line and heard the yells, and slammed on the gas, and turned off the main road with a dangerously sharp turn.
-Going far faster then should be aloud.
+But it was too late...
+The man was already past the police line and heard the yells, so he slammed on the gas.
+He turned off the main road with a dangerously sharp yank.
+Going far faster than should be allowed.